Magusa orbifera

 Magusa orbifera is a moth of the family Noctuidae.
 It is found from southern Florida through the Florida Keys to the Caribbean.
 The species is commonly known as Orbed Narrow-wing, but this name may also be applied to Magusa divaricata, which was treated as a synonym until recently.

-The wingspan is 34 mm.
-Adults are on wing year-round.
+The species has a wingspan of approximately 34 mm, and adults are active throughout the year.

 The larvae feed on Krugiodendron ferreum and Karwinskia humboldtiana.

 Taxonomy

 Magusa divaricata was previously treated as a synonym of Magusa orbifera, but was recently reinstated as a valid species.